 Truck Driving Regulations

 Because of the risk large trucks pose in the event of an accident, truck drivers are heavily regulated by the Federal Motor Carrier Safety Administration (FMCSA).
-The FMCSA has many rule truck drivers are required to follow, one of these rules is called the hours of service regulations.
-Since tired drivers are much more likely to cause an accident either by a mistake they would not make if they were fully awake or by falling asleep at the wheel, these regulations seek to ensure that drivers are well-rested and not overextended while on the road.
-The hours of service regulations states:
+The FMCSA has many rules truck drivers are required to follow; one of these rules is called the Hours of Service regulations.
+Since tired drivers are much more likely to cause an accident, either by a mistake they would not make if they were fully awake or by falling asleep at the wheel, these regulations seek to ensure that drivers are well-rested and not overextended while on the road.

-- Truck drivers can work up to 14-hour in a day, but only 11 of these hours can be spent driving. the remaining three hours a meal or rest break.
+- Truck drivers can work up to 14-hour in a day, but only 11 of these hours can be spent driving.
+The remaining three hours must be a meal or rest break.

 - After the workday has reached an end, truck drivers must rest for at least 10 consecutive hours.

-- Truck drivers are also required to take days off work at regular intervals.
+Truck drivers are also required to take days off work at regular intervals.
 When these days off must happen is determined by the hours of the company a trucker drives for.
-If a trucking company is open seven days a week a driver is only allowed to work 70 hours in an eight-day period before taking at least 34 consecutive hours off.
-If a trucking company is open less than seven days a week than a driver is only allowed to work 60 hours in a seven-day period before taking 34 hours off.
+If a trucking company is open seven days a week, a driver is only allowed to work 70 hours in an eight-day period before taking at least 34 consecutive hours off.
+If a trucking company is open less than seven days a week, then a driver is only allowed to work 60 hours in a seven-day period before taking 34 hours off.

 Our Lawyers Can Help You Seek Justice